Zren/NewTabRecentBookmarks/ReadMe.md

 # NewTab Recent Bookmarks

 A simple list of the most recent bookmarks, along with the ability to search for a bookmark folder and pin it.
-Pinned folders display their bookmarks in the most descending chronological order as well.
+Pinned folders display their bookmarks in the descending chronological order as well.

 Favicons are displayed in Chrome.
 In Firefox, a color is generated based on the website.